Let's talk about How to Make Chocolate Covered Strawberries in the microwave. It's easy and they're both beautiful and healthy!

 - ¼ cup white chocolate chips

 - Wash strawberries and pat dry with a paper towel.
-Place on a baking sheet covered with wax paper and allow to air dry an hour or until completely dry.
+Place on a baking sheet covered with wax paper or parchment paper and allow to air dry an hour or until completely dry.

 - Place dark chocolate chips and one-half tablespoon coconut oil in a medium microwave-safe bowl (I use a cereal bowl).
-Microwave the chocolate chips 20 seconds at a time, stirring in between each increment, until the chocolate has melted and is completely smooth.
+Microwave the chocolate chips 20 seconds at a time and stir chocolate in between increments, until the chocolate has melted and is completely smooth.

 - Dip half the strawberries into the dark chocolate until covered.
 Gently drag the bottom edge of the berry against the side of the bowl to remove excess chocolate before transferring to the baking sheet.